ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ### Debugging

 We can see that the form has been populated with the default values.
-However, let's add the debugging component [SuperDebug](/super-debug) to gain more insight:
+But let's add the debugging component [SuperDebug](/super-debug) to gain more insight:

 **src/routes/+page.svelte**